Mean age of women at birth of first child

 Map of Europe showing the mean age of women at birth of their first child by country.

 Like this map and want to support Landgeist?
 The best way to support Landgeist, is by sharing this map.
 When you share this map, make sure that you credit Landgeist and link to the source article.
 If you share it on Instagram, just tag @Land_geist.
-On Twitter tag @Landgeist.
+On X / Twitter tag @Landgeist.

 When looking at this map of the mean age of women at the birth of their first child, we can see a very clear geographical difference.
 The highest mean ages can be found in southern Europe and the lowest mean ages in Eastern Europe.